elf0/elf.map.android/README.md

   Apk and "MapMaker" can be downloaded from "http://elf-map.sourceforge.net/".

 Note:
-  It supply small region, and slow performance now!
+  It support small region, and slow performance now!
 Better in future.